AwalaApp/network-website/service-providers.md

 ## We want to hear from you

-Come say hi on [Facebook](https://www.facebook.com/relaynet/) or [Twitter](https://twitter.com/relaynet_), and ask us any questions you may have about making your software compatible with Relaynet.
-You can also [email us](https://relaycorp.tech/) if you'd prefer that!
+Come say hi on [Facebook](https://www.facebook.com/relaynet/) or [Twitter](https://twitter.com/relaynet_), and ask us any questions you may have about making your software compatible with Relaynet!
+You can also [email us](https://relaycorp.tech/) if you'd prefer that.

 {% include subscription-cta.html group="service_providers" %}